hotschedules/gettingstarted/docs/GettingStarted.md

 * Building applications to the the Cloud APIs we support
 * Building mobile/html applications either as standalone html applications or to be part of our Mobile Solution provided
-* Building a POS/Data integration application into your point of sale system to be stored and accessed from our cloud solution
+* Building a data integration application into your point of sale system to be stored and accessed from our cloud solution

 #Pre-requisites